xuejianxinao/learngit/readme.txt

-Git is my a version control system.
+Git is my i a a a version control system.
 Git is free software.
 Git is a distributed version control system.
 Git is free software.